The Rainmakers (album)

 The Rainmakers is the debut album by the Rainmakers, produced by Terry Manning and released in 1986.
 It is their highest-charting album on the Billboard albums chart, reaching No. 85, and contains the single "Let My People Go-Go", which reached No. 18 on the UK Singles Chart.

-A remastered version of the album was released in 2010 with 4 additional bonus tracks.
+A remastered version of the album was released in 2010 with four additional tracks.